Top 5 Hikes in Shenandoah National Park

 -

-- Old Rag Mountain is a challenging 9.4-mile loop trail located near Etlan, Virginia that features views of the Hughes River.
-It has a breathtaking summit overlook, making it one of the most popular hikes in the Shenandoah National Park.
+Old Rag Mountain is a challenging 9.4-mile loop trail located near Etlan, Virginia that features views of the Hughes River.
+It has a breathtaking summit overlook of the area, making it one of the most popular hikes in the Shenandoah National Park.
+Be prepared for often muddy trail conditions and potential rock scrambling to get the best views.

 3. White Oak Canyon